otrv4/otrv4/otrv4.md

 ### Forger Keys

-If the KCI vulnerability is undesirable, it is possible to make all both DAKEs (interactive and non-interactive) more resilient to it while maintaining their deniability properties.
+If the KCI vulnerability is undesirable, it is possible to make both DAKEs (interactive and non-interactive) more resilient to it while maintaining their deniability properties.
 To do so, long-term “forger” keys must be included for both participants.
 For example, for both the interactive and non-interactive